Using Electronic Bluebook™ (EBB) at Duke University School of Law

 If you downloaded a copy of EBB recently, start your copy of EBB to see the installed version you have.
 Current versions are:

 (b) In order to download the current software, please go to the registration page, where you must log in with your NetID.
 The page will require you to verify that you have read and understand both this document and the Law School’s Procedures for Taking Exams on Computer, available on the web here.
+(Note: the most recent and accurate version of the Procedures is the one you receive from the registrar or proctor, should there be a difference with the version here on the website.)
 Once you verify that you have done so, you will be redirected to the page with the download links.

 (b) If you are a student from another law school who does not have a Duke NetID or have other issues, please contact the help desk to obtain the software.